spider-mane/php-project/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Php Project is a simple starting point for php projects forked from `thephpleague/skeleton` with a few things grabbed from `spatie/package-skeleton-laravel`.
-It not only provides boilerplate for commonly needed package files, but can populate their content with your own project details.
+Php Project, as the name implies is a simple starting point for php projects.
+It's a fork of `thephpleague/skeleton` with a few things grabbed from `spatie/package-skeleton-laravel`.
+It not only provides boilerplate for commonly needed package files, but can populate placeholders with your own project details.

 ## Install

-You can install via Composer
+You can get started by using [Composer's](https://getcomposer.org/) `create-project` command.

 ```bash
 composer create-project webtheory/php-project project-name
 ```

 On Unix/Linux systems, you should automatically be prompted for your project information after installation.
-If installing on Windows, manually run the `prefill` interactive script from your project root directory by entering:
+If not, or if installing on Windows, manually run the `prefill` interactive script in the console from your project root directory by entering:

 ```bash
 php bin/prefill
 ```

+You'll then be asked a few questions that will allow Php Project to personalize the boilerplate with your info, initiate a new git repository, and update composer's autoload with your project's unique namespace.

-## Structure
+## Folder Structure

-Some common directories have been included and are merely suggestive.
-Delete what you don't need and restructure as you wish.
+Some commonly defined directories have been included and are merely suggestive.
+Delete what you don't need and rename and restructure as you wish.

 ```text
 assets/